sjoegd/kart-racer/assets/track-kit/track-kit-info.md

 - Cell size -> 40x40x20
 - Road height -> 2
+- Road side width -> 2
 - Rail width -> 2
-- Rail height -> 2.5
+- Rail height -> 3.5
-- Used scale in this project -> 0.25
+- Used scale in this project -> 0.33

 ## Parts

 - Straight
 - Corner
+- Big Corner
 - Ramp
+- Long ramp
+- Start
+- Finish

+Some parts have a 2nd version with a different coloring so that everything fits nicely.

+## TODO:

+- Corner coloring is little bit to big